tools-for-credible-digital-twins/embc23/source/index.rst

 =============================================

 This is a Sphinx placeholder index page for the EMBC'23 workshop docs.
-It will not be displayed on the resulting website at: https://tools-for-credible-digital-twins.github.io/.
+It will not be displayed on the resulting website at: https://tools-for-credible-digital-twins.github.io/, but should be used for rendering and navigating content in your local working environment.

 .. toctree::
    :maxdepth: 2